Welcome to Norrbotten's museum

 We have a baker's cottage on the farm from around the turn of the century, with double doors that are very dry.
 How should we take care of these?
 Do they need to be oiled, scraped, painted?
 It looks like they were once painted yellow.

-First, you scrape off loose paint.
-After that, we recommend an oiling.
-Brush on raw, cold-pressed linseed oil and let soak for 30 minutes.
-Then wipe off excess oil.
+First, scrape off any loose paint.
+Then we recommend oiling.
+Apply raw, cold-pressed linseed oil and let it sit for 30 minutes.
+Then wipe off any excess oil.
 Repeat the procedure if the wood has absorbed all the oil.
 If you then choose to paint, a linseed oil paint is recommended.
-One suggestion is golden ocher yellow, which has probably been on the door before.
+One suggestion is golden ochre yellow, which has probably been on the door before.
 Other suggestions are chrome oxide green, English red or carbon black grey.
 If there are other old houses in the area, you can take inspiration from their doors.

 We are thinking of changing the panels on our functional house.
 Is there any point in trying to save the old panel under the plastic paint?